supler/test/readme.md

 * Install CUBRID build, and make sure the related environment variable of CUBRID is configured correctly.

 ## Quick start
-* Execute sample testing with the below commands:
+* Execute sample testing with the below command:

     ```